bellingcat/auto-archiver/README.md

 If you are using `pipenv` (recommended), `pipenv install` is sufficient to install Python prerequisites.

-[A Google Service account is necessary for use with `gspread`.](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account) Credentials for this account should be stored in `~/.config/gspread/service_account.json`.
+[A Google Service account is necessary for use with `gspread`.](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account) Credentials for this account should be stored in `service_account.json`, in the same directory as the script.

 A `.env` file is required for saving content to a Digital Ocean space, and for archiving pages to the Internet Archive.
-This file should contain the following variables:
+This file should also be in the script directory, and should contain the following variables:

 ```
 DO_SPACES_REGION=